Wait! What? Why?!

 This place was slightly bigger than our current apartment and came with two bedrooms, each with an on suite bath, as well as a guest 1/2 bath.
 The building had been built in 2019 so it was practically new.
 It came with central air conditioning and heat, wide-plank wood floors, Bosch kitchen appliances, a massive kitchen island, two underground parking spaces, a washer/dryer combo, really spacious balcony, and it was an open floor plan.
 This one was promising.

 The images of the unit that were posted online were really impressive, but there was one little oddity.
 It’s always something, right?
 In this case, it was the way the bathrooms and bedrooms were configured.
 The back wall of the shower was shared with the bedroom.
 Not so bad, right?
 Not unless the floor to ceiling wall is made of clear glass!
 This means whomever is showering can see directly into the bedroom and vice versa.
 Hello world!!
 I suspect this design choice was done to bring natural light into the bathroom.
-Thankfully, the toilet is in its own little room with a wall and door made of frosted glass for privacy.
+Thankfully, the toilet is in its own little room with regular walls and door made of frosted glass for privacy.
 I wasn’t sure I could get past the glass wall and nearly told Won I wasn’t interested, but decided to see it anyway.
 We sent a note to the listing agent to schedule a viewing.

 I’m glad I didn’t pass on it because the minute I walked through the front door and into the bright, large open living/dining/kitchen area, I was wowed.
 My eye was immediately drawn to the wall of fully retractable floor to ceiling, glass doors leading out to the spacious balcony.
 I loved the 2.75m (9′) ceilings and the “intelligent” front door that uses a key fob to automatically open and close it!
 Then I walked out on to the balcony and could see across the tops of the houses and trees all the way to the historic downtown where the Ferris wheel is located (click here to see what I’m talking about).
 My heart started to flutter.